solana-foundation/developer-content/content/guides/dapps/cash-app.md

 interact with friends.
 So we need to add instructions for adding friends, requesting payments from friends, and accepting/rejecting payment requests.

-Adding a friend is as simple as just pushing a new publickey to the `friends` vector in the `CashAccount` state.
+Adding a friend is as simple as just pushing a new public key to the `friends` vector in the `CashAccount` state.

 ```rust